SharpKoi/basic-golang-backend/README.md

 # Golang Backend Example - Social Media

+> :bulb: Info: You're in advance version which implemented more ideas.
+To see the original example please switch to `master` branch.

 This project is written in[ Go](https://go.dev/).
 After learning from [Boot.dev](https://boot.dev/courses/cs-track) Golang courses, trying to implement a simple RESTful backend API with golang standard library `net/http`, and using json as the database.

 To run this project, type the command below: